awsdocs/amazon-s3-user-guide/doc_source/delete-bucket.md

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. In the **Buckets** list, select the option next to the name of the bucket that you want to delete and then choose **Delete** at the top of the page\.
+1. In the **Buckets** list, select the option next to the name of the bucket that you want to delete, and then choose **Delete** at the top of the page\.

 1. On the **Delete bucket** page, confirm that you want to delete the bucket by entering the bucket name into the text field, and then choose **Delete bucket**\.
 **Note**